728godly/StormSelfbot/README.md

 4. Put your token in the config

-5. Do chmod +x start.sh
+5. Do chmod +x start

-6. ./start.sh
+6. ./start